 Introducing competition mitigates the incentives for firms to strategically withhold investment in order to raise prices.
-It is still the case, however, that a two-firm game implies sub-optimal investment.
-This can be seen in the fact that total BAT capacity is 10,400 MW and 17,850 MW for single and separate CO2 markets, respectively.
-These values are between their counterparts for the single-firm and social-planner scenarios.
-In this two-firm setting, competitors are able to raise prices above efficient levels but not as much as a monopolist would do: electricity prices are now \$72 per MWh (single CO2 market) and \$67 per MWh (separate CO2 markets), it is still the case that separate CO2 markets dominate a single CO2 market in terms of total welfare.
-The difference is \$3.8 billion and is explained by the fact that investment rates are closer to efficient levels in the former scenario.
+It is still the case, however, that a two-firm game implies under-investment.
+Total BAT capacity is 10,400 MW and 17,850 MW for single and separate $CO_2$ markets, respectively, which are both lower than the socially-optimal level, but both higher than in the case with fully coordinated investment.
+In this two-firm setting, competitors are able to raise prices above efficient levels but not as much as a monopolist would do: electricity prices are now \$72 per MWh (single $CO_2$ market) and \$67 per MWh (separate $CO_2$ markets).

+It is still the case that separate $CO_2$ markets dominate a single $CO_2$ market in terms of total welfare.
+The difference is \$3.8 billion and is explained by the fact that investment rates are closer to efficient levels in the separate $CO_2$ markets scenario.
 Moreover, competition has the effect that most of the added new capacity is built earlier (even when compared to the case of a social planner).
 This is because the leader in the investment game will try to preempt its rival.
 As a result, unsurprisingly, most of the investment is undertaken by the leader.